Skip to content

 What action can be taken to strengthen wilderness and protected areas?

-The aim is to safeguard valuable habitats by providing sufficiently large protected areas that are also linked together.
-Wilderness areas in Germany are therefore to be expanded.
-In the future, the ‘KlimaWildnis’ programme will supplement the Wilderness Fund by also promoting the purchase of smaller areas.
-Local KlimaWildnis ambassadors will be used to promote wilderness and the targets of nature-based climate action.
-In addition, the KlimaWildnisZentrale serves as the central point of contact for the KlimaWildnis ambassadors and activities in the field of wilderness conservation.
-The Centre of Competence for Nature-based Climate Action will help to establish these local structures and provide information about funding opportunities.
+The KlimaWildnis funding programme is designed to complement the Wilderness Fund by also promoting the purchase of smaller areas.
+Local KlimaWildnis ambassadors will promote wilderness and the goals of nature-based climate action in their regions.
+The KlimaWildnisZentrale serves as the central point of contact for the KlimaWildnis ambassadors and coordinates activities in the field of wilderness conservation.
+The Centre of Competence for Nature-based Climate Action will support the development of these local structures and provide information about funding opportunities.

-Information on the field of action from the BMUV
+Funding calls in the field of action

 On behalf of: